Dark Walker in the Early Universe: A Strongly Coupled Sector Model

+Since we assume the self-thermalization to happen instantaneously, we can take $T$ of SM to be $T_R$.
+The ratio $\Gamma/H$ will become

+Thus, for a natural effective coupling $\alpha\sim O(1)$, the ratio $\Gamma/H\gtrsim O(10^2)$, so the self-thermalization is sufficient.
+From Figure \ref{fig:DM_mass_relation}, we can also find that the IR-dominant process is not only sub-dominant but also kinetically forbidden.

-{\bf Discussion.}---A simple gauge theory at the lower edge of the conformal window in the dark sector opens up new possibilities for beyond-Standard-Model (BSM) physics and dark matter candidates.
-The Dark Walker model has the potential to produce both the primordial non-Gaussianity, which is large enough to have the possibility of being detectable, and the observed relic abundance of dark matter.
+{\bf Discussion.}---A simple gauge theory at the lower edge of the conformal window in the DS opens up new possibilities for beyond-Standard-Model (BSM) physics and DM candidates.
+The Dark Walker model has the potential to produce both the primordial non-Gaussianity, which is large enough to have the possibility of being detectable, and the observed relic abundance of dark matter through freeze-in.
 As expected, several parameters must still be fixed by hand, though their values remain within natural ranges.
-The non-Gaussianity signal is sensitive to the inflationary Hubble scale, the initial gauge coupling---which determines the starting energy scale of the merged fixed point---and the precise anomalous dimensions of the primary scalar operators in the conformal phase.
-These parameters may be constrained more accurately in the future through improved observations of inflationary parameters and lattice QCD studies of the spectrum in the $\text{SU}(3)$ theory with eight flavors.
+The non-Gaussianity signal is sensitive to the inflationary Hubble scale, the initial gauge coupling---which determines the starting energy scale of the merged fixed point---and the precise anomalous dimensions of scalar primary operators in the conformal phase.
+The dark matter abundance is sensitive to the critical temperature of confinement, the reheating temperature and also the energy scale of unparticle formation.
+These parameters may be constrained more accurately in the future through improved observations of cosmological parameters and lattice QCD studies of the spectrum in the $\text{SU}(3)$ theory with eight flavors.
 With such inputs, more precise predictions of the primordial non-Gaussianity and relic abundance can be achieved.
-This framework offers a concrete testing ground for the role of strongly coupled sectors in primordial cosmology.
+This framework offers a concrete and coherent testing ground for the role of strongly coupled sectors in cosmology.

 {\bf Acknowledgements}